Tallion-07/GitHub-Community/Docs/Contributions.md

-# Different ways you can Contribute
+# Areas you can contribute too

 * Documentation
 * Issues